rcifw/rcifw.github.io/docs/getting-started/rcif-shared-datasets.md

 include: true
 ---

 To request access to datasets visit the [Data Request Portal](https://wustl.az1.qualtrics.com/jfe/form/SV_6gPG6D5xbpgF5Pg).
+Before accessing the shared datasets listed here, all users must agree not to transfer the data off of the RCIF shared storage systems.
+Violations of this policy will be referred for disciplinary redress.

 ## Available Datasets